SenseNet/docs.sensenet.com/content/concepts/basics/06-authentication.md

 <note severity="info">This workflow requires the client application to have a <strong>sensenet repository url</strong>, a <strong>client id</strong> and also a <strong>client secret</strong>.
 To acquire these values, please visit your profile page and select the repository you want to connect to.</note>
 <div>&nbsp;</div>
 <note severity="error">Make sure that nobody gets hold of your clientid and most importantly the client secret.
 If that happens, please visit your profile immediately, invalidate the secret and generate a new one to make sure nobody unauthorized can access the repository.</note>
+<div>&nbsp;</div>

+### API keys for 3rd party services
+Another way to make authenticated requests to a sensenet service is using [API keys](/tutorials/authentication/how-to-authenticate-apikey).
+This method was designed to let 3rd party services (for example workflow engines or developer tools) connect ot sensenet without having to go through the authentication process above, simply use a token.
+Check out the article above to learn more about this subject.

 ## Client technologies
 ### JavaScript